thixotropist/ghidra_decompiler_plugins/content/en/docs/Plugin_development_example.md

 ==125839==      possibly lost: 0 bytes in 0 blocks

 ```
->Note: if diagnostics or survey printouts are enabled, the output will appear at `/tmp/ghidraPlugin.log`
+>Note: if logging is enabled, the output will appear at `/tmp/ghidra*.log`

 So the simplest transform via plugin works in this simplest of test cases.

->TODO: add code to copy the decompiler subsystem into the path the Ghidra GUI expects.
+To exercise the plugin with the Ghidra GUI, just launch Ghidra with the plugin-enabled decompiler and an
-To exercise the plugin with the Ghidra GUI, just launch Ghidra with:
+environment variable naming the plugin:

 ```console
 DECOMP_PLUGIN=/tmp/libriscv_vector.so ghidraRun